echomonk/FamilyWalletApp/README.md

 A wallet dApp with individual transfer ETH option.
-You can attach gifs along with your custom message and add it to the blockchain.
+You can attach gifs to your transfers along with your custom message and add it to the blockchain.

 <img width="824" alt="Screen Shot 2022-04-17 at 13 03 44" src="https://user-images.githubusercontent.com/99912633/163709854-e1525109-61ea-4afd-a682-b5158af98a38.png">